From draper’s shop to retail group

 Salling Group has roots all the way back to 1906, when merchant Ferdinand Salling opened a small draper's shop in Aarhus.

-Ferdinand Salling was a man with great ambitions, and in the following years he bought up several surrounding properties to realize the dream of a magnificent department store in the heart of Aarhus.
+Ferdinand Salling was a man of great ambition, and in the following years he bought up several surrounding properties to realise the dream of a magnificent department store in the heart of Aarhus.

 Since the first department store opened in 1948, our business has undergone significant development.
-What all our chains have in common is that they are still developing in line with the customers' needs to this day.
-This was precisely the basis for opening føtex as the country's first supermarket in 1960 - to offer consumers a completely new way of shopping.
+What all our chains have in common to this day is that they always develop in line with the customers' needs.
+This was precisely the basis for opening føtex as the country's first supermarket in 1960 – to offer consumers a completely new way of shopping.

 Following Ferdinand Salling's death in 1953, his son Herman takes over the business.